tc39/proposal-top-level-await/README.md

 Variant B offers a unique approach to blocking, as it will not block siblings execution.

-Variant C would alleviate concerns of halting process
+The Optional Constraint would alleviate concerns of halting process.

 ##### Existing Ways to halt progress